remirror/remirror/docs/getting-started/commands-and-helpers.md

 ## Helpers

-Helpers allow you to read state from the Remirror document, they are provided by extensions, just as commands are.
+Helpers allow you to read state from the Remirror document.
+They are provided by extensions - just as commands are.
+You can access the helpers via the `useHelpers` hook.

-`@remirror/react` exposes the hook `useHelpers` to enable you to create custom components that use document state.

-For instance if you want to save your Remirror document when the user presses `Ctrl/Cmd + S`, you could use a helper to extract the JSON representation of the document state.
+Let's save the Remirror document when the user presses `Ctrl/Cmd + S`!
+For that, we'll use a helper to extract the JSON representation of the document state:

 ```tsx
 import React, { useCallback } from 'react';